AppGharage/Epay-Docs/source/docs/quick-setup.md

 <br>

 ### 4. [Check Transaction Status](/docs/api-reference/#retrieve-a-transaction-/-check-transaction-status)
 We process all transactions `asynchronously`.
-Hence you would have to `set your callback/webhook url` on your dashboard under the settings section to receive the status of every posted transaction or `call out the retrieve a transaction endpoint to` verify status of the transaction.
+Hence, you would have to `set your callback/webhook url` on your dashboard under the settings section to receive the status of every posted transaction or `call out the retrieve a transaction endpoint to` verify status of the transaction.
 To check the transaction status with the [Retrieve Transaction Endpoint](/docs/api-reference/#retrieve-a-transaction-/-check-transaction-status), submit a **GET** request to `https://epaygh.com/api/ v1/transactions/{reference}` with the `reference` of the charge as a `query parameter`.

 The `Check Transaction Status Endpoint` is a Protected Resource hence, you need to pass your access token through the Authorization header, that is, `Authorization : Bearer {access_token}`.